 Recommended: Hiking boots or shoes with ankle support are recommended

-Activity Times: Hiking: 3 hours; Train: About 30 minutes
+Activity Times: Hiking: 3 hours; Train: About 20 minutes, each way.

 Learn More About the Short Hike to Sawtooth Mountain

 - Lumbar packs, trekking poles, rain gear, and hats and gloves are provided.

 - Guides carry extra warm clothing, sunblock, and bug repellent.

 - Water, candy bars, nuts during the hike.

 - Assortment of beverages served after hike on return trip to town.

 You will access the trailhead via a brief six-mile train ride aboard the historic White Pass & Yukon Route Railway, disembarking at the roadless, wilderness whistle stop known as Denver.
 Before leaving the trailhead, a short safety briefing and gear-up will prepare you for your forest adventure.

 Leaving the trailhead, your experienced, knowledgeable and professional guides will lead you through the glacially carved valley full of dense, temperate, rainforest filled with old-growth Western Hemlock and Sitka Spruce trees.

 The trail traces the raging East Fork of the Skagway River, meeting it intermittently and providing excellent photo opportunities.
 Be alert for wildlife, and keep your camera close, as the remote valley is home to bears, moose, mountain goats, and other wildlife.